 What affects discharge?

-The amount and consistency of discharge a woman produces is mostly determined by the shape of her cervix.
+The amount and consistency of discharge women produce are mostly determined by the shape of their cervix.
 Some women have a lot of glands on the outside of the cervix and have more discharge.
-Occasionally, a woman can produce so much natural discharge that she has to wear a pantyliner.
+Occasionally, women can produce so much natural discharge that they have to wear a pantyliner.

 The cervix, like the rest of the uterus, gets huge during pregnancy.
 The combination of increased blood, hormonal changes, and bigger cervical glands often result in a lot of discharge during pregnancy.
 After childbirth, you may find that your new “normal” discharge may be different than it was pre-pregnancy, as the shape of the cervical glands often changes after having a baby.

 Hormones also have a big influence on vaginal discharge.
 While pregnancy increases discharge, alternately, the low estrogen states of menopause and breastfeeding usually lead to minimal discharge.
 This lower amount of protective discharge can make you more prone to bacterial and yeast infections.

 Birth control can also affect discharge.
 While the pill does affect women differently, most report less discharge – and whatever discharge they do experience won’t have the egg white consistency of mid-cycle ovulation (because the pill prevents ovulation).
 IUDs that contain progesterone (Mirena, Skyla, Kyleena, and Lilettta) work by thickening the cervical mucous to prevent conception, so they often lead to more than expected discharge.

 And, of course, infection can affect discharge.
 As offending infectious organisms build up in the vagina, they cause the vaginal discharge to increase and thicken in consistency.
 The body’s immune system then sends in white blood cells and other specialized liquids to attempt to squelch the infection.
 Discharge caused by infection can be excessive and often has some of the concerning characteristics mentioned above like odor, burning or itching.